shuja-ali298/shuja-ali298/README.md

-# Hi there 👋, I'm Shuja Ali!
+# Hello there 👋, I'm Shuja Ali!

 💼 Currently a **Graduate Programmer** at Katalyze Data
 🎓 **Politics & Data Science graduate** from the London School of Economics and Political Science (LSE)